ArkEcosystemArchive/docs-legacy/docs/tutorials/iot/reacting-to-data-on-the-blockchain.md

 ![Arduino Flash 2](./assets/reacting-to-data-on-the-blockchain/3-arduino-flash-2.png)

 After the sketch is flashed to your board, you should get a response in the serial monitor.
-This is what it will look like when your TX has been found on the Ark Blockchain.
+This is what it will look like when your TX has been found on the ARK Blockchain.
 Your ESP32 should also be blinking!

 ![Arduino Success](./assets/reacting-to-data-on-the-blockchain/3-arduino-success.png)